 Wheelchairs can be stored at the Guest Service Centres located at Sections 104 (during hockey games only), 114, or 310.
 Learn more about how we serve our guests with disabilities.

-- Will CallWill Call, which allows you to pick up tickets prior to an event, is located at the ticket centre at Gate 10.
-Guests are required to show photo identification when picking up tickets.
+- Will CallWill Call, which allows you to pick-up tickets prior to an event, is located at the Toyota Ticket Centre at Gate 10 (ground-level, on the north side of Rogers Arena).
+Guests are required to show photo identification and the credit card used to purchase when picking up tickets.
 The ticket centre closes at the end of second intermission during Vancouver Canucks games.
 During concerts, the ticket centre closes once the headline performer takes the stage.
 Wheelchair-accessible ticket windows are available.
 For questions, please call the Ticket Centre at 604.899.7676.